gmramella/CatViz/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Issue template
-about: Something missing that should not be
+about: Something that needs correction

 ---

 **Issue description**
-A clear and concise description of something missing that should already exist.
+A clear and concise description of what needs correction.

-**Files**
+**Files (optional)**
 A clear and concise description of files that need to be modified.

 **Additional context**